CraftYun83/Image-to-Minecraft-Carpet/README.md

 It then creates a new PIL image with the same dimensions as the original image, and then reapplies all the colours, except with the colours in `pix_as_carpet`

-I actually find this so cool, and I'm super proud of myself.

 Examples:

 example1.jpg